 These changes marked a whole new period for the Church and the Christians.

 Already in 285 the Roman Empire was administratively divided into the Western (Latin) and Eastern (Greek) parts [Over the next hundred years or so, Rome would be reunited, split into three parts, and split in two again].
 Christianity benefited from the status of the official religion of Rome for only nine decades before the West-Roman Empire collapsed and was split irrevocably into smaller and larger more and less temporary principalities.
 In the West the Church could no more base its authority on the State, but had to keep on fighting for its independence, establish its own and independent power hierarchy, administration, legislation and sources of revenue – the justifications and structures for its existence.
 And, indeed, the Catholic Church did build a sacral Roman Empire on the ruins of the secular Roman Empire.
 Now, some 1700 years later, the 1,3 billion members, one million employees, 5353 dioceses and 222 thousand parishes make the Catholic Church the greatest international organisation by far.

 The East-Roman Empire with Constantinople its capital city also collapsed, but 950 (!) years later than its Western counterpart.
 Consequently, in the East the Church retained its official position but also symbiotic dependence on the State for ten times longer than in the West.
 Although the Christian Church was formally divided into the Eastern, Orthodox, and Western Catholic Church as late as in 1054, the two had by then developed in very different political environments for already 570 years – I guess that one would say today grown apart from each other.

 Finally, back to your original question, why should you study religion at school?
-For exactly the same reason than you should study, e.g., biology, geography and history.
+For exactly the same reason than you should study, e.g., biology, geography, literature, arts and history.
 To first know and then better understand where we come from, who we are, and where are we going to.
-Without knowing and understanding, you are moving in the dark.
+Without knowing and understanding, you and we all are moving in the dark.